🧬

 Are Yorkshire Terriers good with children?

-They are generally better suited for families with older, respectful children due to their fragile size.
+They can be, but due to their small size, they are better suited for families with older, respectful children to avoid accidental injury.

 Do they bark a lot?

-Yes, they are alert watchdogs and tend to bark at strangers or unusual noises.
+They are alert watchdogs and will often bark at strangers or unusual noises, which is a trait inherited from their terrier ancestors.

 View Official FCI Standard